 Sydney is a summer wonderland, from dazzling white sandy beaches to the sparkling blue harbour, from emerald forests in national parks to colourful birds such as rainbow lorikeets.
 Next to the Royal Botanic Garden is the Domain, where Australia’s largest free Christmas concert is held every year.

-Woolworths Carols in the Domain is on December 17.
+Woolworths Carols in the Domain is on December 22.
 This popular event features much-loved performers singing all your favourite Christmas songs and carols.
-Check out the events calendar for more Christmas festivities, including Carols by the Sea at iconic Bondi Beach on December 13.
+Check out the events calendar for more Christmas festivities, including at iconic Bondi Beach on December 12.

 For fresh produce and Christmas gifts, Sydney offers enticing shopping options.
 The Sydney Fish Market is open until 5pm on Christmas Eve.
-You’ll enjoy a vibrant range of festive markets leading up to Christmas, including The Rocks Markets, Carriageworks Farmers Market and Paddington Markets.
+You’ll enjoy a vibrant range of festive markets leading up to Christmas, including , Carriageworks Farmers Market and Paddington Markets.

 On Christmas Day, public transport is available and you can take a ferry to